IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 into the capture tool and corresponds to the Reference LAP.

-The BT Packet Header field is the 18-bit value recovered from the packet capture, and is defined in Bluetooth specification Volume 2, Part B, Section 6.4.
+The BT Packet Header field is the 18-bit value recovered from the packet capture, and is defined in Volume 2, Part B, Section 6.4 of
+{{Bluetooth-Core}}.
 The most significant 14 bits are reserved and must be zero.

 The Flags field represents packed bits defined as follows.